 Making Medium-Rare Prime Rib Into Well Done Prime Rib

 My family is very vocal about the “right” cook on a piece of meat.
-My parents are both from Western Canada and my dad is a cook.
-That said, there are many people who don’t want to eat their meat rare, or even medium rare… or even medium.
+My parents are both from Western Canada and my dad is a professional cook.
+That said, there are many people who don’t want to eat their meat rare, or even medium rare… or even medium (or even medium well).

 - slices of perfectly cooked meat